merenlab/merenlab.org/_posts/miscellaneous/2016-04-17-predicting-CPR-Genomes.md

 It classifies a genome it has never seen before as CPR.
 So far so good.

-But then I thought it would be more fair to classify *all genomes* listed in the [Table 1](http://www.nature.com/ncomms/2016/160331/ncomms11172/fig_tab/ncomms11172_T1.html){:target="_blank"}.
-Only the last five genomes in this table represents CPR genomes.
+But then I thought that it would be more fair to classify *all genomes* listed in the [Table 1](http://www.nature.com/ncomms/2016/160331/ncomms11172/fig_tab/ncomms11172_T1.html){:target="_blank"} (I guess you already figured that I am doing these experiments as I write this post).
+I know that only the last five genomes in this table represents CPR genomes, and the test is to identify them properly.
 Just for future references, I wrote this little script to download and characterize all genomes with the accession numbers listed in the table:

 {% highlight bash %}
 #!/bin/bash